SentinelOne, an AI-based endpoint security firm, confirms $267M raise on a $3.1B valuation – TechCrunch

 (Sidenote: Why the pointless games with timings and exclusives?
 Who knows — I certainly don’t. )

-This round included Tiger Global, Sequoia, Insight Partners, Third Point Ventures and Qualcomm Ventures.
+This round included Tiger Global, Sequoia, Insight Partners, Third Point Ventures and Qualcomm Ventures .
 It looks like Sequoia — which is currently building up a new European operation to look more closely at opportunities on this side of the globe — is the only new name in that list.
 The others have all backed SentinelOne in previous rounds.

+It was only in February of this year that SentinelOne had raised $200 million at a $1.1 billion valuation.

+The rapid fundraising, from a top-shelf list of firms, is a notable aspect of this story.

 In the world of startups, we are firmly living in a time when investors are looking for strong opportunities to back companies that are shining in a market that is particularly challenging.
 Covid-19 has all but decimated the travel industry and live in-person event industry, among others.